 As I mentioned earlier, this is an easy recipe with several components and steps to it.
 So take your time.

-The assembling part might get a bit messy and you might think this will never work but trust me, just follow through and you'll be surprised on how amazing and beautiful the outcome will be.
+The assembling part might get a bit messy and you might think this will never work but trust me, just follow through and you'll be surprised at how amazing and beautiful the outcome will be.

 Hope you do give this recipe a try.
 Let me know what you think!